 Museum of the Everglades

-Escape Naples’ dazzling pace of development for a day and spend a lazy afternoon exploring the history of nearby Everglades City.
+Take a leisurely drive across the “River of Grass” and spend a lazy afternoon exploring the rich history of nearby Everglades City.
 Once accessible only by boat, this remote frontier trading town took an ambitious new turn in 1923 as the base of operations for county founder Barron Gift Collier’s construction of the Tamiami Trail (present-day US Highway 41) – a road across the Everglades.

 Faithfully restored to its original, 1920s Collier-era appearance, the museum is listed on the National Register of Historic Places and is located 35 miles east of downtown Naples and less than 100 miles from Miami.